 FDA has regulatory authority to require use of LOINC/SNOMED codes, maybe not in this climate, but in mean time, there’s a lot of work that can be done.

 Should assessment include federal agencies?
-Maybe CLIAC?
+Maybe the Clinical Laboratory Improvement Advisory Committee, (CLIAC)?

-Dan and Austin tried, but it was hard to make the link, the wanted to know if CLIAC (CDC’s Clinical Laboratory Improvement Advisory Committee) had leverage for requiring use of LOINC and SNOMED, they said they did not.
+Dan and Austin tried, but it was hard to make the link, the wanted to know if CLIAC (had leverage for requiring use of LOINC and SNOMED, they said they did not.

 Collette’s division manages CLIAC